Main | Download | FAQ | Documentation

 A: All sounds in modern browsers such as Chrome are made by plug-ins such as Flash, Silverlight, QuickTime, etc. (expressed in HTML as <object> or <embed>), Java applets (<applet>), or HTML5 audio/video (<audio>, <video>).

-to see which tabs play sound.
-Also, the extension collects a centralized list of the found sound source tags.
+The extension scans open webpages for these tags and collects a centralized list of the found sound source tags.

 A user can see this list by clicking on the MuteTab extension icon.